-A separate study of Catholic and Protestant students in Northern Ireland found that increased prayer frequency was associated with a better level of psychologic health in terms of Eysenck's concept of psychoticism, which is characterized by recklessness, disregard for common sense, inappropriate emotional expression, and hostility toward authority figures [88].
-Corrigan et al. found that spirituality and religiousness decreased psychiatric symptoms, increased overall management of daily tasks of life, and increased psychologic well-being among those with mental illness [89].
+A separate study of Catholic and Protestant students in Northern Ireland found that increased prayer frequency was associated with a better level of psychological health in terms of Eysenck's concept of psychoticism, which is characterized by recklessness, disregard for common sense, inappropriate emotional expression, and hostility toward authority figures [88].
+Corrigan et al. found that spirituality and religiousness decreased psychiatric symptoms, increased overall management of daily tasks of life, and increased psychological well-being among those with mental illness [89].
 A study conducted in Pakistan involving adults hospitalized for depression found that participants' level of religiosity predicted mental well-being [186].
+A study focused on older adults found that those who had an active spiritual practice were 20% less likely to experience depression compared with those without a spiritual practice, even after controlling for socioeconomic and health variables [257].
 A Canadian study of approximately 37,000 individuals found that higher worship attendance frequency was associated with a lower risk for the development of mood, anxiety, and substance use disorders [90].
 In a 2012 metaanalysis of 444 studies dating back to the 1960s, 61% reported an inverse relationship between spirituality/religion and depression [146].
 In another systematic review focusing on research published between 1990 and 2010 and including all types of mental disorders, 72% of the studies demonstrated an inverse relationship between religion/spirituality and mental disorders [152].
 However, the findings were mixed when focusing solely on schizophrenia, and no relationship was found in studies examining only bipolar disorder.
+Religion may be protective against depression, but the relationship to anxiety and psychotic disorders is less clear [266].

-In summary, as in the area of general health, there are no definitive conclusions about the precise mechanisms or correlations between spirituality and religion and amelioration of mental health outcomes, coping, and psychologic well-being.
+In summary, as in the area of general health, there are no definitive conclusions about the precise mechanisms or correlations between spirituality and religion and amelioration of mental health outcomes, coping, and psychological well-being.
 Causal statements at this point cannot be made; continued research efforts are needed.